hedgedoc/hedgedoc/docs/content/config/index.md

 ## Authentication

+!!! info
+    HedgeDoc 2 does not yet support all authentication backends from HedgeDoc 1.
+    You can follow [this issue](https://github.com/hedgedoc/hedgedoc/issues/1006) for details.

 ### Local

 HedgeDoc provides local accounts, handled internally.
-This feature only provides basic functionality, so for most environments we recommend using an external authentication mechanism.
-This also enables more secure authentication like 2FA or WebAuthn.
+This feature only provides basic functionality, so for most environments we recommend using an external authentication mechanism, which also enable more secure authentication like 2FA or WebAuthn.

 | environment variable                      | default | example                 | description                                                                           |
 |-------------------------------------------|---------|-------------------------|---------------------------------------------------------------------------------------|